inchkev/garden/about.md

 file coordinates within the finder directory using data found in macOS's<br>
 .DS_Store file. here, .DS_Store is a file that is finally esteemed.

-view—and feel free to fork—the source code at [github.com/inchkev/garden](https://github.com/inchkev/garden).<br>
+view the source images, files, and more at [github.com/inchkev/garden](https://github.com/inchkev/garden).<br>
 the repository paratactically hosts my personal kevin.garden, viewable<br>
 here, with the files and code that host and generate it. the .gardenignore<br>
 denylist prevents files such as .gitignore and node_modules/ from<br>